Section 8: Comparing the Survey of Employment, Payrolls and Hours and the Labour Force Survey

 An adjusted LFS employment series was created to be more similar in concept and definition to the SEPH employment series, as featured in Chart 8.1.
 This adjusted series is calculated by subtracting agriculture and related employment; unpaid family and private household workers; workers absent without pay from their job; as well as military reservists; and adding wage and salary multiple jobholders whose second job is either as an employee or as an incorporated self-employed with employees.
 For the SEPH, employment data from the three northern territories are removed to make it comparable to the LFS.

 This adjustment process also has some limitations.
 For example, some independent contractors in LFS may have mistakenly reported themselves as wage and salary workers rather than self-employed.
 This could lead to some overstatement in the adjusted LFS employment estimates.
 Separately, the adjustment for multiple jobholders adds the number of workers whose primary job is non-agricultural wage and salary, but not necessarily their secondary job.
 However, there are no adjustments to account for the number of multiple jobholders with three or more jobs; the adjustment process presumes all multiple jobholders only hold two jobs.
 This introduces some understatement into the adjusted household survey employment.
-These types of worker classification issues limit the ability to fully reconcile the two employment measures.
+These types of worker classifications issues limit the ability to fully reconcile the two employment measures.

 ‘Off the books’ employment